-MASSACHUSETTS INSTITUTE OF TECHNOLOGY THE ARTIFICIAL INTELLIGENCE LABORATORY A.I.
-Memo No. 1071 December 1988 Parallel Networks for Machine Vision Berthold K.P.
-Horn Abstract: The amount of computation required to solve many early vision problems is prodigious, and so it has long been thought that systems that operate in a reasonable amount of time will only become feasible when parallel systems become available.
-Such systems now exist in digital form, but most are large and expensive.
-These machines constitute an invaluable test-bed for the development of new algorithms, but they can probably not be scaled down rapidly in both physical size and cost, despite continued advances in semiconductor technology and machine architecture.
-Simple analog networks can perform interesting computations, as has been known for a long time.
-We have reached the point where it is feasible to experiment with implementation of these idea in VLSI form, particularly if we focus on networks composed of locally interconnected passive elements, linear amplifiers, and simple nonlinear components.
-While there have been excursions into the development of ideas in this area since the very beginnings of work on machine vision, much work remains to be done.
-Progress will depend on careful attention to matching of the capabilities of simple networks to the needs of early vision.
-Note that this is not at all intended to be anything like a review of the field, but merely a collection of some ideas that seem to be interesting.
-Key Words: Analog networks, Early vision, Coupled networks, Networks with feedback, Resistive networks, Layered networks, Relaxation, Cooperative computation, Gaussian convolution, Edge detection, Multiple scales, Position and orientation, Interpolation, Motion vision, Direct motion vision. © Massachusetts Institute of Technology, 1988 Acknowledgements: This paper describes research done at the Artificial Intelligence Laboratory of the Massachusetts Institute of Technology.
-Support for this research was provided by grant number MIP-8814612 from the National Science Foundation and by Du Pont Corporation.
-0. Introduction The term "parallel networks" in the title may appear to be redundant, since the computations at different nodes of an analog network naturally proceed in parallel.
-In several of the examples explored here, however, a number of different interacting networks are used, and these do indeed operate "in parallel."
+Parallel Networks for Machine Vision

+Berthold K. P. Horn

+The term "parallel networks" in the title of this chapter may appear to be redundant, because the computations at different nodes of an analog network naturally proceed in parallel.
+However, in several of the examples explored here a number of different interacting networks are used, and these do indeed operate "in parallel."
 We have to try and understand the kinds of computations that simple networks can perform and then use them as components in more complex systems designed to solve early vision problem.

 Some of the ideas are first developed in continuous form, where we deal, for example, with resistive sheets instead of a regular grid of resistors.
 This is because the analysis of the continuous version is often simpler, and lends itself to well known mathematical techniques.
 Some thought must, of course, be given to what happens when we approximate this continuous world with a discrete one.
-This typically includes mathematical questions about accuracy and convergence, but also requires that the network be laid out on a two-dimensional plane, since today's implementations allow only very limited stacking in the third dimension.
+This typically includes mathematical questions about accuracy and convergence, but also requires that the network be laid out on a two-dimensional plane, because today's implementations allow only very limited stacking in the third dimension.
 This can be a problem in the case where the network is inherently three-dimensional, or layered, or where several networks are used cooperatively.
-There are four major topics addresses here: - 1.
-A Gaussian convolver for smoothing that operates continuously in time. - 2.
-Coupled resistive networks for interpolation. - 3.
-Moment calculation methods for determining position and orientation. - 4.
-Systems for recovering motion and shape from time-varying images.
+There are four major topics addressed here:

+- 1 A Gaussian convolver for smoothing that operates continuously in time. - 2 Coupled resistive networks for interpolation of image derived data. - 3 Moment calculation methods for determining position and orientation. - 4 Systems for recovering motion and shape from time-varying images.